 No. Requirement How the Guideline is Addressed in the 2023 IRP WAC 480- 100- 620(12)(g) - identify any need to develop new, or expand or upgrade existing, bulk transmission and distribution facilities; and This is described at the system level in Volume I, Chapter 4 (Transmission) and also within PacifiCorp's Volume I, Chapter 10 (Action Plan).
 WAC 480- 100- 620(12)(h) - identify the nature and possible extent to which the utility may need to rely on alternative compliance options, if appropriate.
 Please see Volume II Appendix O (Washington IRP Two-Year Progress Report Additional Elements).
-WAC 480- 100-620(12)(i) Plan (both IRP and CEAP) considers cost of greenhouse gas emissions as a cost adder equal to the cost per metric ton of carbon dioxide emissions, using the two and one-half percent discount rate, listed in Table 2, Technical Support Document: Technical update of the social cost of carbon (SCC) for regulatory impact analysis under Executive Order 12866, published by the interagency working group on social cost of greenhouse gases of the United States government, August 2016, as adjusted by the Commission to reflect the effect of inflation.
+WAC 480- 100-620(12)(i) Plan (both IRP and CEAP) considers cost of greenhouse gas emissions as a cost adder equal to the cost per metric ton of carbon dioxide emissions, using the two and onehalf percent discount rate, listed in Table 2, Technical Support Document: Technical update of the social cost of carbon (SCC) for regulatory impact analysis under Executive Order 12866, published by the interagency working group on social cost of greenhouse gases of the United States government, August 2016, as adjusted by the Commission to reflect the effect of inflation.
 PacifiCorp updated its social cost of greenhouse gas pricing consistent with DOCKET U-190730 ORDER 03, which updates this specification.
 WAC 480- 100-620(13) Plan must include an analysis and summary of the estimated avoided cost for each supply- and demand-side resource, including (but not limited to): A new assessment of avoided cost is not a requirement of the Two-Year Progress Report; however, future determinations of avoided cost will follow the guidelines below.
 WAC 480- 100-620(13) - energy, The estimated avoided cost will be based on the values determined through the IRP modeling process.
 Values can be found in Volume I, Chapter 8 (Modeling and Portfolio Evaluation) and Chapter 9 (Modeling and Portfolio Selection).
 WAC 480- 100-620(13) - capacity, The estimated avoided cost will be based on the values determined through the IRP modeling process.
 Values can be found in Volume I, Chapter 8 (Modeling and Portfolio Evaluation) and Chapter 9 (Modeling and Portfolio Selection).
 WAC 480- 100-620(13) - transmission, The estimated avoided cost will be based on the values determined through the IRP modeling process.
 Values can be found in Volume I, Chapter 8 (Modeling and Portfolio Evaluation) and Chapter 9 (Modeling and Portfolio Selection).
 WAC 480- 100-620(13) - distribution, and The estimated avoided cost will be based on the values determined through the IRP modeling process.
 Values can be found in Volume I, Chapter 8 (Modeling and Portfolio Evaluation) and Chapter 9 (Modeling and Portfolio Selection).
 WAC 480- 100-620(13) - GHG emissions.
 The estimated avoided cost will be based on the values determined through the IRP modeling process.
 Values can be found in Volume I, Chapter 8 (Modeling and Portfolio Evaluation) and Chapter 9 (Modeling and Portfolio Selection).

-No. Requirement How the Guideline is Addressed in the 2023 IRP WAC 480- Listed energy and non-energy impacts The file labeled "2023 CPA - Appendix E - WA 100-620(13) should specify to which source party they accrue (e.g., utility, customers, Non-Energy Impact Mapping", as part of the CPA supplemental materials posted on the participants, vulnerable populations, highly impacted communities, general public). website, maps the accrual of NEIs to various groups consistent with WAC 480-100-620(13).
+No. Requirement How the Guideline is Addressed in the 2023 IRP 100-620(13) accrue (e.g., utility, customers, participants, vulnerable populations, The file labeled "2023 CPA - Appendix E - WA Non-Energy Impact Mapping", as part of the CPA supplemental materials posted on the website, maps the accrual of NEIs to various groups consistent with WAC 480-100-620(13).